TonyCWeng/Practice_Problems/notes/css_notes.md

 - content: used for multi-line flex boxes.
 No effect on single line.
 Uncommonly used.
 - center/flex-start/flex-end/space-between/space-around
 - space between vs space-around: Space-between evenly spaces elements whereas space-around introduces half-sized spaces on both ends as well.

+## CSS box model
+- Avoid setting height constraints, as the contents of the box is capable of overflowing from it, rendering such a constraint useless and potentially confusing.
+- Width constraints, on the other hand, are properly observed.